dbmcclain/Astronomy/README.md

 The camera in my little 2-inch telescope has 1080 pixel width, spanning 43 arcmin across.
 Without any corrections for precession, the star could wind up off-frame.
 But, correcting for precession, our star will still end up pretty darn close to the image center, even with these errors.

 The little pic here shows the relative amount of precession correction, measured on the sky.
-(Black = None, White = Max) Max correction is not at the poles.
+(Black = None, White = Max) Max correction is not at the Equatorial poles.
 ![Precession vs Position](https://github.com/dbmcclain/Astronomy/assets/3160577/30386066-38b3-4384-9014-014c36c22f25)

 Precession corrections on the sky, actual displacements seen, as opposed to increments in RA, are greatest in a broad band surrounding the Ecliptic plane.
 Those dark regions, which show little precession correction, are near the Ecliptic poles.